Curt-Park/TIL/langchain/quickstart/README.md

 }'

 # response
-{"output":{"content":"Your name is Curt.
-How can I assist you today?" ...}}
+{"output": "Your name is Curt.
+How can I assist you today?" ...}

 $ curl -X 'POST' \